achul123/the-library/README.md

 # Heliactyl version library

-[!]
 Note: Since Heliactyl Next 12, we no longer adhere to Semantic Versioning and now use our own versioning system.
+The latest version is **Heliactyl Next 12 Developer Preview 25.08**.

 ## next@[12] - Developer Preview 25.08 - 2025-08-06 (edge)